 With the rise of the content subscription service OnlyFans, people like Harris have been joining in on the trend in hopes of making some extra cash.
 Much of OnlyFans’ content is pornographic, but many creators have found success in niches like feet; so Harris decided to only post pictures from the ankle down under the username @AngelSoleX.

 “OnlyFans is a platform that is bringing something like sex work, that is not a fun experience for most people, and bringing it to the mainstream and making it fun for some — whereas normally, it is a tool for survival,” said Harris, who acknowledged the gentrification of sex work and the displacement of sex workers of color.
+Harris requested to not disclose her real name out of fear she would lose her job.

 Sex workers on social media have criticized platforms such as OnlyFans for benefiting those who are tech savvy and have the access and means to earn money on the site.
 Many believe the use of social media sites such as TikTok has led to an oversaturation on the site with of white creators coming from a position of privilege.